 - Wear an undershirt to avoid getting sweat stains on your dress shirts

 This will provide a layer of protection for your dress shirts against sweat and/or deodorant/antiperspirant.
 A popular choice would be Uniqlo’s AIRism.

 - Use a clinical-strength deodorant/antiperspirant

-A strong deodorant/antiperspirant can prevent bacteria-prone sweat from staining your dress shirts.
+A strong deodorant/antiperspirant can prevent bacteria-prone sweat from staining your shirts.

-Always allow time for your deodorant/antiperspirant to dry completely before doning your dress shirts as deodrant/antiperspirant which are not completely dry can lead to yellow stains under your armpits.
+Always allow time for your deodorant/antiperspirant to dry completely before wearing your tailored shirts as deodorant/antiperspirant which are not completely dry can lead to yellow stains under your armpits.

-Also, try to apply a light layer to prevent getting the deodorant/antiperspirant to come in contact with your dress shirts.
+Also, try to apply a light layer to prevent getting the deodorant/antiperspirant to come in contact with your tailored shirts.

 - Trim your armpit hair